nahidulhasan/laravel-passport-api/readme.md

-# Laravel with Passport Authentication for API development
+# Laravel with Passport Authentication

 Basically this is a starter kit for you to integrate Laravel with Passport Authentication